-Section B: Coach Guide

 B.1.
-Introduction

-The anchors for the SOJT task training module are the task's job aid and performance test.
-One of the supporting elements is a guide for the coach that tells him or her how to use the materials in the SOJT module.

-The following step-action tables help the coach prepare for the SOJT sessions:

-- How to Prepare Yourself to Deliver a SOJT Lesson.

-- How to Prepare the Student for the Lesson.

-- How to Conduct a Lesson.
+Introduction ductionThe anchors for the SOJT task training module are the task's job aid an performance test.
+One of the supporting elements is a guide for the coad that tells him or her how to use the materials in the SOJT module.The following step-action tables help the coach prepare for the SOJT sessions: • How to Prepare Yourself to Deliver a SOJT Lesson. • How to Prepare the Student for the Lesson. • How to Conduct a Lesson.
 B.2.
-Template

-For a Microsoft Word template of the coach guide, see http://go.usa.gov/hmn4.
+Template For a Microsoft Word template of the coach guide, see http://go.usa.gov/hmn4 .
 B.3.
-How to Prepare to Deliver a Structured OJT Lesson

-- What this table is: A checklist for the SOJT coach to use before conducting a SOJT lesson. - Who should use this table: SOJT coaches/facilitators? - When to use this table: Use this table when preparing to conduct a SOJT lesson. - How to use this table: Follow the steps of this table as described and in the order of presentation.
+How to Prepare to • What this table is: A checklist for the SOJT coach to use before conducting a SOJT lesson.
+Deliver a Structured OJT • Who should use this table: SOJT coaches/facilitators?
+Lesson • When to use this table: Use this table when preparing to conduct a SOJT lesson. • How to use this table: Follow the steps of this table as described and in